serokell/srkwarrior/README.md

   another place, and then moving it back, or sending patch to Timewarrior that makes it lock-aware).
 This issue has high priority as it has potential to cause data loss.
-* `srkwarrior-report` tool presumes that days are the smallest report granularity for annotations.
-It means that if you generate a report that is supposed to only include the last 4 hours of work, it will also include annotations for the rest of the day.
-Fixing this would mean reimplementing Timewarrior's interval parser, so unlikely to happen.
-People who send reports only once a day are not affected :-)